 Of course you may not have done the above in the past because you were not aware that a legal dispute might arise.
 You might have kept folders for specific subjects and added to them from time to time.
 But as soon as matters get to the point where you think that some issue which has arisen might result in a some kind of formal dispute, you should "freeze" the existing folders of documents (and take care to preserve them) and, from then on, for new documents received, deal with them as explained above.

-As part of legal proceedings (if proceedings are actually commenced at some point) at various stages the parties will be disclosing copies of relevant documents which they possess (or which are under their control), and in preparation for disclosure you will be loading documents you have to a document management system such as Bundledocs or eBrief Ready.
+As part of legal proceedings (if proceedings are actually commenced at some point) at various stages the parties will be disclosing copies of relevant documents which they possess (or which are under their control), and in preparation for disclosure you will be loading documents you have to a document management system such as Bundledocs or Litigation Ready.
 When doing this it is important to be clear about which documents you already had before legal proceedings were intimated, and which documents you have now but only because the other side has sent them to you recently because of the legal proceedings (e.g. pursuant to a tribunal direction for disclosure, or enclosed with a "letter before action" or similar).

 Note that when deciding whether to enter A or R etc. for a document you are loading the question is which party is bringing the document to the proceedings rather than who originally created the document.
 For example, say you are the Applicant -